-In this chapter, we will make the design for a Hangman game.
-This game is more complicated than our previous game, but it is also much more fun.
-Because the game is advanced, we should first carefully plan it out by creating a diagram called a flow chart (explained later).
-In the next chapter, we will actually write out the code for Hangman.
+In this chapter, you’ll design a Hangman game.
+This game is more complicated than our previous game, but also more fun.
+Because the game is advanced, you should first carefully plan it out by creating a flow chart (explained later).
+In the next chapter, you’ll actually write out the code for Hangman.

-Here is an example of what the player might see when they run the Hangman program we will write later.
+Here is an example of what the player might see when they run the Hangman program you’ll write in the next chapter.
 The text that the player enters in shown in bold.

 Figure 8-1: The complete flow chart for what happens in the Hangman game.

-Of course, we don’t have to make a flow chart.
-We could just start writing code.
-But often, once we start programming, we will think of things that need to be added or changed that we hadn't considered before.
-We may end up having to change or delete a lot of code that we had already written, which would be a waste of effort.
-To avoid this, it’s always best to think carefully, and plan how the program will work before we start writing it.
+Of course, you don’t have to make a flow chart.
+You could just start writing code.
+But often once you start programming you’ll think of things that must be added or changed.
+You may end up having to delete a lot of your code, which would be a waste of effort.
+To avoid this, it’s always best to plan how the program will work before you start writing it.

-Keep in mind, your flow charts don’t always have to look exactly like this one.
+Your flow charts don’t always have to look like this one.
 As long as you understand the flow chart you made, it will be helpful when you start coding.
-We'll begin with a flow chart that only has a “Start” and an “End” box, as shown in Figure 8-2:
+A flow chart that begins with just a “Start” and an “End” box, as shown in Figure 8-2:

 Figure 8-2: Begin your flow chart with a Start and End box.